NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B(B)
   - Changed to be old 6B animation with old 5B(B) damage
   - Ends sooner
+- 5A charge time changed from 10f to 8f
+- 2B(B)
+  - Has more lift
+  - Can be done on whiff
+  - "landing" is one frame sooner
+- 2B(A) can be done on whiff
+- 2BBB(B) hitbox appears one frame later
+- 2BBB(A)
+  - Snakes lift and do chip
+  - Does 2A in combo
+  - Ends 10 frames sooner
+- 2A snakes
+  - Do chip damage
+  - Animation changed to be the finisher of 5X
+  - If pressing 2 at startup in a combo, does 2BBB(A)
+  - Recover 5 frames faster
+  - Damage per hit increased: 3 > 4
 - 6B
   - Uses an animation similar to Orochimaru
   - Turns around back turned people
   - More stun
   - Slightly later on transition to follow ups
   - Slightly more lift
+- 6A lifts higher and lifts on block
 - 6AA(A)
   - Changed to be an empty teleport and has A and B follow ups
   - Faces the opponent on reappearance